Sparen/ReitOS/README.md

 ### Applications
 * ReitOS System Information (v1.00)

-# TODO

-* Dock for applications

-* Design ReitOSnav (Finder system) for clicking on desktop, opening folders, and navigating directory structure

 # Contributing

 Once this system is up and running, I'll consider features, etc.